 This condition impacts an extremely small number of expectant mothers.
-However, those that do suffer from hyperemesis are more likely to experience dehydration and other adversities.
+However, those that do suffer from hyperemesis are more likely to experience dehydration and other setbacks.

 When stomach acid comes in contact with tooth enamel, it can lead to premature erosion.
-Women who throw up almost every morning are more likely to experience tooth issues during pregnancy.
+Women who vomit almost every morning are more likely to experience dental issues during pregnancy.

-Symptoms of hyperemesis gravidarum include nausea, vomiting, weight loss, and dehydration.
+Symptoms of hyperemesis gravidarum include severe nausea, vomiting, weight loss, and dehydration.
 Women are at a greater risk of developing hyperemesis gravidarum if they have one of the following conditions: